rust-lang/rust/src/doc/rustc-dev-guide/src/implementing_new_features.md

 in it without breaking people's code.

-The way we do that is that we make sure all new features are feature gated - they can't be used without a enabling a feature gate (`#[feature(foo)]`), which can't be done in a stable/beta compiler.
+The way we do that is that we make sure all new features are feature gated - they can't be used without enabling a feature gate (`#[feature(foo)]`), which can't be done in a stable/beta compiler.
 See the [stability in code] section for the technical details.